Acute myeloid leukaemia (AML)

 - Serious bleeding.

-- Weight loss / Loss of appetite.
+- Weight loss and/or loss of appetite.

 - Lethargy, lack of energy.

-- Enlarged spleen - poor appetite, swollen tummy or tummy pain.
+- Enlarged spleen, poor appetite, swollen tummy or tummy pain.

 - Sepsis - you may feel generally unwell, have a high or low temperature, or feel shivery.